groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-preview-operations/retrieve-document-information/_index.md

 Console.WriteLine($" - FormField signatures count : {documentInfo.FormFieldSignatures.Count}");
 ```

+This signature analysis is incredibly valuable for compliance workflows—you can automatically verify that documents have the required signatures before processing them further.

-### Step 6: Get Page-Specific Information
+### Step 6: Extract Page-Specific Details

-Need details about individual pages?
-You can easily access those too:
+Need information about individual pages?
+You've got it:

 ```csharp
 foreach (PageInfo pageInfo in documentInfo.Pages)